igraph/python-igraph/doc/source/tutorial.rst

 To sum it all up: there are special vertex and edge properties that correspond to the visual representation of the graph.
 These attributes override the default settings of |igraph| (see :doc:`configuration` for overriding the system-wide defaults).
-Furthermore, appropriate keyword arguments supplied to :func:`plot` override the visual properties provided by the vertex and edge attributes.
+Furthermore, appropriate keyword arguments supplied to :func:`~drawing.plot` override the visual properties provided by the vertex and edge attributes.
 The following two tables summarise the most frequently used visual attributes for vertices and edges,
 respectively: